header logo

 Some common sports betting slang

-Here are some sports betting terms to know that players often use in betting situations:
+Here are some sports betting terms that players often use in betting situations:

 1. Dime: A bet worth $1,000.
 For example, "I put a dime on Team A" means you bet $1,000 on Team A.